The Fintech Mortgage Ecosystem: Borrower Apps to Secondary Market Integration

 A January 2026 Dallas Fed working paper confirmed what production data already shows: technology investment predicts higher productivity and larger market shares for mortgage lenders.
 Nonbanks already represent 32% of purchase originations among the top 50 lenders, up from 24% in 2018.
 The lenders gaining share are the ones connecting borrower-facing apps to back-end processing to investor delivery through integrated ecosystems.

 This article maps the fintech mortgage ecosystem layer by layer.
 For each component, it covers what the technology does, how it connects to the next layer, and where mortgage operations teams should focus investment in 2026.
+It also covers how Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, builds that integration spine for more than 750 banks, credit unions, and mortgage companies through three productized layers: MortgageExchange, Mortgage BI, and MortgageWorkSpace.

 The Borrower Application Layer

 The best borrower-facing platforms share common traits.
-They're mobile-first, letting borrowers start on a phone and finish on a desktop without losing progress.
+They are mobile-first, letting borrowers start on a phone and finish on a desktop without losing progress.
 They use consumer-permissioned data services like Plaid, Argyle, and Truv to verify income and assets instantly.
 They provide real-time status tracking so borrowers know exactly where their application stands.

 The Fintech Mortgage Origination and Processing Layer